abdnh/anki-bidi-tools/README.md

 There are only a few strings to translate.
 See [i18n.py](./src/i18n.py) for a list of the strings and how they are defined for each language.

-## TODO

-- [ ] Improve my ability to explain things and make the text less confusing.
-- [ ] Add link to my JavaScript BiDi demo when it's finished.

 ## Support

 Consider supporting me on Ko-fi if you like my add-ons.